idio-lang/DIPS/idio-source/implementing-idio/r0.2/clos.rst

 	   ...)))

-I find the :lname:`Scheme` above harder to read than I feel it should be.
-It all looks a bit by rote and indeed :lname:`STklos` leads us to our preferred style through the template, :ref:`define-method
-<ref:object/define-method>`, which looks like a regular function
-declaration except with the formal parameters optionally qualified by a class:
+I find the :lname:`Scheme` above harder to read than I feel it should be -- and I've cut out the actual behaviour code!
+It all looks a bit by rote and indeed :lname:`STklos` leads us to our preferred style through the template, :ref:`define-method <ref:object/define-method>`, which looks like a regular function declaration except with the formal parameters optionally qualified by a class:

 .. code-block:: idio